Netvibes 2.0

 $curl->set_user_agent($useragent);

-//uncomment next two lines if you want to manage cookies
+//uncomment next two lines if you want to automatically manage cookies

 //$cookies_file = "/tmp/cookies.txt";